itpp-labs/misc-addons/web_website/README.rst

 =======

 * TODO: Use context on switching between websites to allow work with different websites at the same time by using different browser tabs.
+It also fixes problem of using superuser's configuration when ``sudo()`` is used.

 Credits
 =======